allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 Another advantage of server-side rendering is that it allows releasing features independently from the release train.
 We can deploy changes multiple times a day and when something goes wrong — roll back to the previous version immediately.
 It gives teams a lot more flexibility and allows them to experiment and iterate much faster.
-What is more, deployed changes are visible to all clients, no matter which app version they use.
+What's more, deployed changes are visible to all clients, no matter which app version they use.

 ## How does MBox work?